FDA creates task force to combat drug shortages

 This reduction in numbers of manufacturers and the increased risk of stoppages leaves little room for error — if one company has a delay or stop in the manufacturing process, it has a huge effect on the supply chain.

 "I believe long-term solutions must include those that encourage companies to invest in more capacity to make these important medicines, and to produce them with robust manufacturing processes that ensure consistently available quality products," said Gottlieb.
-"The FDA is already taking steps to support new technologies that can improve manufacturing and help reduce the chance that supply disruptions will occur."

 Some drug shortages are also caused by issues beyond anyone's control.
 As Gottlieb noted, the 2018 hurricane season is under way.
 Federal agencies, including the FDA's Emergency Operations Center, are monitoring storms, and identifying FDA-regulated facilities that could be impacted.
 The monitoring will mean that the agency can respond more quickly to any potential storm-related drug shortages.